 - 1) Install the mounting brackets to RAPTOR using 4 x M4 x 0.7 screws on each side (screws will be provided with the switch).
 Use minimum of 2 brackets (4 brackets are included).
-Brackets are to be adjusted based on rack dimensions. - 2) Place the switch in the rack by tilting the switch at an angle so that the ears will clear the mounting rails.
+Brackets are to be adjusted based on rack dimensions.
+Where only 2 brackets are used, screws should be installed in unused bracket holes, this will improve ingress protection. - 2) Place the switch in the rack by tilting the switch at an angle so that the ears will clear the mounting rails.
 Mount it on the rack using rack screws at the front and rear brackets.